burgerks/motivated_bandit/README.md

-# Bandit + mini-MID bonus (PsychoPy, v13)
+# Bandit + mini-MID bonus (PsychoPy; v14; 7/8/26)

-PsychoPy port of the jsPsych task.
 Three-arm probabilistic bandit with two reversals and an interleaved adaptive-window mini-MID bonus block (16 food + 14 neutral, phase-stratified).
-Same core data fields as the web export, plus a few hardware, timing, and provenance columns.
+Designed by Burger, and it is a bandit; thus, it is known as the hamburglar.
+As of July 2026, v13 and v14 are being piloted (version differences are only during the practice session).
+Total task time including practice is ~15-20mins.
+For sample size estimates, simulated data recovery analyses of basic computational learning metrics are available in the recovery_power_analyses folder.
+Accurate est. gamma based on actaul data is currently unknown.

 ## Run

+To run, you need the primary script and the stimuli folder (and contents) in the same path.
+Requires PsychoPy (2023.2 or newer recommended).
+Install via the standalone PsychoPy app or `pip install psychopy`.
+Serial triggers also need `pyserial`.

+Call is:

 ```
-python bandit_mid_task_v13.py
+python bandit_mid_task_v14.py
 ```

 A startup dialog collects participant ID, session, an optional seed (blank draws a random one, logged in every row), the food set (auto/sweet/savory/sweet+savory), and the iEEG options (photodiode square, trigger backend, serial port, parallel address).
 Press SPACE at the instructions to begin.
-The experimenter can abort at any time with Escape; data written so far is kept.
+The experimenter can abort at any time with Escape; data collected is written and kept.

 Reruns never overwrite: each run gets its own numbered output folder (see Output below), so the same ID and session can be entered repeatedly.

-Requires PsychoPy (2023.2 or newer recommended).
-Install via the standalone PsychoPy app or `pip install psychopy`.
-Serial triggers also need `pyserial`.

 ## Responses